-In most cases, CES, in its publications, follows The Chicago Manual of Style.
-For references, authors may use either the notes-bibliography style or the author-date style; provided, however, that, if the author uses the notes-bibliography style there is no need to have a bibliography unless the submission is of book length.
-The “Turabian Manual” (Kate Turabian, et al, A Manual for Writers of Research Papers, Theses, and Dissertations) follows The Chicago Manual of Style and may be used by authors.
+Subject to the following paragraph, CES follows The Chicago Manual of Style.
+For references, you may use either the notes-bibliography style or the author-date style; provided, however, that, if you use the notes-bibliography style, you do not need to have a bibliography.
+The “Turabian Manual” (Kate Turabian, et al, A Manual for Writers of Research Papers, Theses, and Dissertations) follows The Chicago Manual of Style and you may use that as a style guide.
 The “Chicago-Style Citation Quick Guide” is available here.

 Rights Granted to CES